peter88213/yw_tlview/docs/help/tools_menu.md

 With **Tools > Options > Use 00:00 for missing times**, you get a checkbox.

- -   If checked, "00:00" is used as display time for events without time information.
-This does not modify the events.
+ -   If checked, "00:00" is used as display time for scenes without time information.
+This does not modify the scenes.
- -   If unchecked, sections without time information are not displayed.
+ -   If unchecked, scenes without time information are not displayed.

 ### Large toolbar icons